Published: Dec 12, 2022

 Recover more revenue from insurance companies

-By establishing accurate benefits eligibility, optimizing your claims to avoid rejection and denial, detecting and curing underpayments, and appealing denials, you'll recover more revenue from payers that would otherwise be written off.
+By establishing accurate benefits eligibility, collecting more patient payments up front, optimizing your claims to avoid rejection and denial, detecting and curing underpayments, and appealing denials, you'll recover more revenue from payers that would otherwise be written off.
 When you're paying your staff to handle denials or underpayments, you have to consider the cost of recovering the payments versus the amount recovered.
 With an automated system, you don't have to worry about that.

 Automate revenue cycle management with MD Clarity